StevenTammen/bibledocs.org/content/subject-index.md

 content-type="Longer Topical"
 content-type-slugified="longer-topical"
 link="/longer-topical-studies/ichthys-sr4-satans-world-system/like-adam-and-eve-we-live-in-a-broken-world-as-strangers-in-the-devil-s-realm/#the-actual-introduction-adam-and-eve-and-us"
-study-title="Ichthys' SR4 - Satans World System"
+study-title="Ichthys' SR4 - Satan's World System"
 page-title="Like Adam and Eve, we live in a broken world - as strangers in the devil's realm" header-title="The actual introduction: Adam and Eve, and us"
 %}}